AHA-byte/gittest/README.md

-Git basics, make your own brach and push via vscode
+Git basics, make your own brach and push via vscode.